equalframework/equal/README.md

 "Not everyone can be a fullstack developer, but with eQual, anyone can develop like one": Developing an application from end to end is extremely complex and requires a wide range of skills that few people possess on their own. eQual's mission is to **enable any developer to create production-ready applications** by helping them compensate for the aspects they are less proficient in.

-⭐ Before reaching the moon, we need stars: if you find eQual useful, nice, or simply relevant, please consider giving us a star on GitHub!
+⭐ Before reaching the moon, we need stars: if you find eQual useful, nice, or simply relevant, please consider <a href="#">giving us a star on GitHub</a>!
 Your support encourages us and will help making eQual the most powerful framework ever.

 🛠️ [Contributors welcome!](CONTRIBUTING.md) You want to contribute to a great open-source project?
 We need help to keep on 🚀, finishing 🚧, fixing 🐛, and make it 🎨